Last Updated on: 14th May 2023, 10:15 pm

-Parrots rarely get fleas, but they can get them from walking on the ground outside of their cage.
-Parrots can also get fleas from other parrots or when interacting with cats or dogs.
+Parrots rarely get fleas, but they can get them from walking on the ground outside the cage.
+Parrots can also get fleas from other parrots or when interacting with pets like cats or dogs.

 To treat fleas in parrots, most vets will prescribe ivermectin or moxidectin.

 These oral treatments can be added to a parrot’s food or water for easy ingestion.
-They work to kill flea eggs and can prevent the problem from returning.
+They work to kill flea eggs (larvae) and can prevent parasite problems from returning.

 Can a Parrot Catch Fleas?

 Parrots are less prone to fleas than dogs or cats, but they can still get them.